hunterfjohnson/hunterjohnson.github.io/index.md

 ## publications

-(under review) Johnson, H. and Hammerly, C. _Deverbal noun formation in Mille Lacs Ojibwe_.
+(in press) Johnson, H. and Hammerly, C. _Deverbal noun formation in Mille Lacs Ojibwe_.
 Proceedings of the 53rd Algonquian Conference.

 2021 Johnson, H. _Noun Composition in Ojibwe_, University of Minnesota Digital Conservancy.